RealVNC logomark

 RealVNC Connect accommodates a wide range of IT environments.
 You can choose between on-premise and cloud-based setups with this remote access software.

-- What’s more, IT teams can implement custom automations and integrations through RealVNC’s APIs.
+• IT teams can also implement custom automations and integrations through RealVNC’s APIs.

 Commitment to data protection

-RealVNC offers best-in-class security practices by subjecting its services to third-party security audits, including white box security evaluations.
-On top of the ISO 27001 certification, this remote support solution also adheres to GDPR standards and is HIPAA and PCI-DSS-compliant, offering a range of other sector-specific regulations.
+RealVNC offers best-in-class security practices by subjecting its services to third-party security audits, including white-box security evaluations.
+In addition to the ISO 27001 certification, this remote support solution also adheres to GDPR standards and supports HIPAA, PCI-DSS, and NIS2 compliance, meeting a range of other sector-specific regulations.

-Given the massive shift in remote work and the evolving workforce migration, organizations must train and monitor employees to mitigate these cyber risks, while also ensuring that past team members’ activities don’t become liabilities.
+Given the massive shift to remote work and the evolving workforce migration, organizations must train and monitor employees to mitigate these cyber risks while ensuring that past team members’ activities don’t become liabilities.
 And with hackers constantly in search of system vulnerabilities, you need the best protection on the market to keep your data secure.

 So, in this context, is TeamViewer safe for professional use?
 The answer is…nuanced.
-TeamViewer can be considered secure, provided that users are diligent with its application.
-This includes regular updates, proper usage protocols, and a reliance on the provider to address vulnerabilities on time.
+TeamViewer can be considered secure, provided users are diligent in its use.
+This includes regular updates, proper usage protocols, and reliance on the provider to address vulnerabilities in a timely manner.

 But before you consider TeamViewer, here’s a better alternative: RealVNC—a more polished and sophisticated remote access option.